 Division of Interdisciplinary Programs

-The Division of Interdisciplinary Programs includes four academic units: Enterprise Leadership, Global Health Studies, Interdepartmental Studies, and Latina/o/x Studies.
+The Division of Interdisciplinary Programs includes five academic units: Enterprise Leadership, Global Health Studies, Interdepartmental Studies, Latina/o/x Studies, and Museum Studies.

-The academic units within the division offer three BA degrees, one BS degree, two minors, and a certificate.
+The academic units within the division offer three BA degrees, one BS degree, two minors, and two certificates.

 Enterprise Leadership provides an option for students who want to focus on entrepreneurial business leadership.
 The major presents a unique blend of skills, theory, and content, encouraging students to apply their knowledge and skills to entrepreneurial and growing organizations.
 It is designed to prepare students for career success—whether they desire to be an innovator inside a large organization or aspire to be an entrepreneur and launch their own business one day.
 The program offers a combination of business and liberal arts approaches and allows students to hone their skills in innovation, entrepreneurship, communication, critical thinking, problem solving, and leadership.
 Enterprise Leadership offers a BA degree.